5 things you need to know about Croatian olive oil

 1. Istrian olive oil served as a benchmark for olive oils at the time

-With its geographical position, soil composition and microclimate which is very favorable for growing olives, it is not surprising that ancient Greeks and Romans were delighted with the quality of the Istrian olive oil.
-And we are not making that up, there are written proofs.
+With its geographical position, soil composition and microclimate which is very favourable for growing olives, it is not surprising that ancient Greeks and Romans were delighted with the quality of the Istrian olive oil.
+We are not making that up – there are written proofs.
 Also, olives are the symbol of Istria since circa 50 AD.
 Nowadays Istria has around twenty-something olive oil mills that produce around 200 – 450 tons of olive oil, which makes around 10% of Croatian production.

 2. In the 19th century, Dalmatian olive oil was declared better than Italian and French

 Along with grape vines and figs in the 4th century BC, olive growing has started in Dalmatia.
-So in the statute of the city of Split from 1312 it is stipulated that at least 6 olives must be planted on each planted vineyard vrit.
+In the statute of the city of Split from 1312 it is stipulated that at least 6 olives must be planted on each planted vineyard vrit.